apache/oozie/docs/src/site/markdown/DG_SLAMonitoring.md

 SLA information is accessible via the following ways:

-   * Through the SLA tab of the Oozie Web UI.
    * JMS messages sent to a configured JMS provider for instantaneous tracking.
    * RESTful API to query for SLA summary.
    * As an `Instrumentation.Counter` entry that is accessible via RESTful API and reflects to the number of all SLA tracked external